Italy winemakers seek fashion boost on global stage

 With sales volumes abroad exceeding domestic consumption since 2010, Italy’s wine industry is set to become increasingly focused on foreign markets like the United States, Russia and China, following the tracks of many other Italian manufacturing sectors, ranging from fashion to metals production.

-“The future belongs to export,” Lucio Mastroberardino, chairman of the Italian wine industry body Unione Italiana Vini UIV.L told Reuters on Sunday at Vinitaly.
+“The future belongs to export,” Lucio Mastroberardino, chairman of the Italian wine industry body Unione Italiana Vini (UIV) told Reuters on Sunday at Vinitaly.

 “The United States, North America will remain the biggest market for Italian wine for a long time.
 Exports to China, India show big percentage growth but volumes are still very small.
 People are just discovering wine there,” Mastroberardino said.